 What You Need To Know About VOD Encoding

-If even one frame of your film does not conform to specification, then the encoding house will likely attempt to fix the issue in-house.
-Once again, this is a manual process.
-So it can be very time consuming and I dare say frustrating to both the filmmaker and the aggregator.
+Since no two deliveries are identical, fixing any issues with your file can take time to do it right.
 In a best case scenario, my suggestion is to manage your expectations.
-Allow at least three months between the time all your files are submitted to the encoding house to go-live.
-But also keep in mind that if you hit a major hiccup, the process can be delayed even longer.
+Allow at least 45-90 days from the time all your files are submitted to the encoding house before going-live.
+And also keep in mind that if you hit a major issue, the process can be delayed even longer.